10 Ways to Not Get Sick This Winter

 Book a Spa Day

 On the regs, if you can.
-Experts say that just 20 minutes of massage can decrease your cortisol levels (cortisol = stress hormones that weaken your immunity).
+A study out of the University of Miami School of Medicine found that just 20 minutes of massage can decrease your cortisol levels (cortisol = stress hormones that weaken your immunity).
 Can’t swing an appointment?
 Get thee a foam roller and slowly roll it up and down under your back while listening to a podcast.

 Take a Daily Stroll